Walmart offers to pay $3.1 billion to settle opioid lawsuits

 With the crisis still raging, the focus now is on how the settlement dollars — now totaling more than $50 billion — will be used and whether they will help curtail record numbers of overdose deaths, even as prescription drugs have become a relatively small portion of the epidemic.

 Bentonville, Arkansas-based Walmart said in a statement that it “strongly disputes” allegations in lawsuits from state and local governments that its pharmacies improperly filled prescriptions for the powerful prescription painkillers.
-The company does not admit liability with the settlement plan.
-The settlement would represent about 2% of its quarterly revenue.
+The company does not admit liability with the settlement, which would represent about 2% of its quarterly revenue.

 “Walmart believes the settlement framework is in the best interest of all parties and will provide significant aid to communities across the country in the fight against the opioid crisis, with aid reaching state and local governments faster than any other nationwide opioid settlement to date,” the company said in a statement.